 The district custom assessment functionality allows you to add your own multiple-choice items to the Classworks manager.
 This provides the option to build assessments and assess students' knowledge in areas where Classworks doesn't currently provide questions, such as music, art, PE, or even after a school assembly.
 You can also enter your own items to supplement the Classworks FIND assessment items for Math and Language Arts.
 This assessment does not generate an ILP for the student.

 This assessment measures concept mastery and is usually administered three times during the school year: at the beginning of the school year as a pretest, at mid-year as an interim progress test and at the end of the year as a post-test.
 The assessment can be used to measure growth throughout the year.
 The Benchmark Assessment addresses grades K-8 (Language Arts and Math) as well as Geometry I, Algebra I and English I. This assessment data is also used to modify Individualized Learning Paths (ILPs) assignments for students.

 From the Assessment tab, you can view the assessment details, edit previously created assessments, and preview certain assessments.
 You can also create assessments from this tab and share them with other teachers in your school.

 Note: You can only assign assessments and see the results from the Classes tab.

 To access the Assessment tab, you must first log into Classworks.
 Once you’ve logged in:

 - Click on the Assessment tab.

-- Three categories of assessments are listed: Created, Preset, and Shared.
+- Two categories of assessments are listed: My Created and Shared

-- Click on the + button to expand the list and see all available assessments in each category.
-You will only see assessments selected or created by your school district.
+- You will only see assessments selected or created by your school district.